Skip to main content

 Asking users to submit a file

-The file upload question type allows you to ask users to attach a file to their form.
-It supports the following file formats up to 7MB in size:
+The file upload question type allows you to ask users to attach files to their form.

 • portable document format (.pdf)